Kayak Rental Policy

 HOW TO BOOK A RENTAL

 Reservations are not required, but we strongly encourage booking in advance to ensure that a kayak is available when you want one.
-Click the blue button on this page or call us at 207-370-9730.
-Choose between making a 25% deposit or paying upfront.
+If you are booking more than one week in advance you will have the option of making a 25% deposit.
 Click here to read our cancellation policy.

 KIDS: Minimum age for rentals is 7.
 Our staff may increase the age requirement based on weather conditions and paddling experience.
 We recommend our guided Family Paddle.